wp-plugins/jquery-responsive-select-menu/readme.txt

 **Show Current Page**
 If checked, your drop-down select menu will show the current page.
 If unchecked, the menu will display the top-level "dummy" item.

+**Omit Placeholder Items**
+If checked, the generated drop-down menu won't include any menu items whose `href` attribute is empty or "#".

 == Screenshots ==
 1. Normal WordPress navigation.
 2. Responsive select / drop-down menu at user-specified mobile width.